 When you’re dating someone new, it’s always a bit awkward to decide when to become exclusive.
-Becoming exclusive, for many couples, means you’re in a committed relationship with each other, and you’ve decided to be monogamous.
+Becoming exclusive, for many couples, means you’re in a committed relationship and you’ve decided to be monogamous.

-If your partner has started considering you and including you in their lives – such as, inviting you to friends' parties or asking you to join them at family gatherings – then it's highly likely they already think you’re in an exclusive relationship.
+If your partner has started considering you and including you in their life, inviting you to friends' parties, or asking you to join them at family gatherings, then it's highly likely they already think you’re in an exclusive relationship.

 Being able to be emotionally honest with someone is also a good sign.
 We tend to only be vulnerable with our closest friends and family, so if the person you’re dating is opening up with you, it means they trust you — and trust is a sign of a good connection as you’re communicating.

-We put the 5 most commonly-asked questions about becoming exclusive to the experts.
+We put the five most commonly-asked questions about becoming exclusive to the experts.

 Kivits says that for some couples, becoming exclusive occurs gradually, and the conversation will happen naturally over time.
-However, for others, it's a pivotal conversation.
-“If the topic feels pressing for either of you, it's important to raise it and agree to have an exploratory discussion.
+But for others, it's a pivotal conversation.
+“If the topic feels pressing for either of you, it's important to raise it and agree to have an exploratory discussion,” she explains.

 “It’s good practice to talk about your relationship regularly and to get used to sharing your feelings, so it might be a topic you revisit from time to time so that you're both clear on where things stand.”

-Gabb says that sitting across a dinner table may feel like a good place but “direct eye contact can feel intimidating or overwhelming as feelings are complicated, and we don’t all move at the same pace, so sitting side by side on the sofa may feel less formal or confrontational.
+Dr. Gabb says that sitting across a dinner table may feel like a good place but that direct eye contact can feel intimidating or overwhelming.
+“Feelings are complicated, and we don’t all move at the same pace, so sitting side by side on the sofa may feel less formal or confrontational,” she explains.

-“A conversation in bed after the throes of passion is great, if it’s spontaneous, but sex means different things to different people, so it’s best not to push a conversation here.”
+As for having “the talk” after sex?
+“A conversation in bed after the throes of passion is great if it’s spontaneous, but sex means different things to different people, so it’s best not to push a conversation here.”

-Ideally, partners experience the same intensity of feelings and a conversation naturally emerges in response to these feelings — but it’s not always that straightforward, according to Gabb.
+Ideally, partners experience the same intensity of feelings and a conversation naturally emerges in response to these feelings — but it’s not always that straightforward.
 One person often falls more quickly or more deeply and will want to initiate the conversation before the other one.

-“Don’t tiptoe around the elephant in the room, if you feel you need to talk about being exclusive, then raise the topic of conversation,” she says
+“Don’t tiptoe around the elephant in the room, if you feel you need to talk about being exclusive, then raise the topic of conversation,” says Dr. Gabb.